rdsea/bigdataplatforms/faq.md

 - In an appropriate exchange study with fulfilled prerequisites or in the big data track
 - In a doctoral programme with appropriate prerequisites.

-It is unfortunately that we have to reject our registration when our resource is not enough.
-In this case, you might be interested in free auditing (follow the course without assignment submission/access).
+It is unfortunate that we have to reject your registration when our resource is not enough.
+In this case, you might be interested in the course audit (follow the course without assignment submission/access).

 ### I have registered the course long before the registration deadline and before many others, is it unfair to reject my registration